 1) Carousel Ads

 Facebook ads are no longer static.
-With the introduction of Facebook Carousel ads, you can expect to pay a smaller fees for a higher conversion rate or better click-through rate.
-These type of ads are not only interactive in nature, but are also user-friendly on mobile devices.
+With the introduction of Facebook Carousel ads, you can expect to pay a smaller fee for a higher conversion rate or better click-through rate.
+These types of ads are not only interactive in nature but are also user-friendly on mobile devices.

 Here are some ideas on how Carousel ads can help your Facebook advertising strategy:

 - Showcase up to five different products (or different versions of the same product) that your prospects can click to buy or learn more about.

 - Give ideas about how your main product can be used in different ways.

 - Display logos from five of your current clients or customers using your product or service.

 - Show your physical product from different angles.